Best Regulated Forex Brokers in USA (2026 Guide)

 What is the NFA capital requirement for brokers?

-U.S. forex brokers must maintain a minimum of $20 million in adjusted net capital to ensure solvency and protect retail client funds from potential market instability or bankruptcy.
+U.S. forex brokers must maintain a minimum of 20 million dollars in adjusted net capital to ensure solvency and protect retail client funds from potential market instability or bankruptcy.

 What is the maximum leverage in the USA?